-Featuring upbeat vocals and an infectious beat that will literally get any dancefloor moving, I heard this track get played out everywhere from Sea World to clubs, and everywhere in between.
+Featuring upbeat vocals and an infectious beat that will literally get any dancefloor moving, I heard Snap!‘s “Rhythm Is A Dancer” get played out everywhere from Sea World to clubs, and everywhere in between.
 It is also a great example of how this genre blended the duet of a vocalist with a rapper to create a tune that was absolutely massive.

 It would also be insane to not mention Haddaway’s hit tune “What Is Love” in the discussion.